ministryofjustice/analytical-platform-nginx-jupyter/README.md

 ## Releasing

-The `Prep Tags` step in the GitHub worklfow changes the pushed tag based on the GitHub trigger.
+The `Prep Tags` step in the GitHub workflow changes the pushed tag based on the GitHub trigger.

 - If tags have been pushed, use that tag as the version